-Allow around 8 or 10 months from the start of the process to the issue of a Registration Certificate.
-The following are the main steps in that process:
+You should allow around 8 or 10 months from the start of the process to the issue of a registration certificate.
+The main steps in that process are:

-Step 1: You can conduct a search to determine if the mark is free to use and register to minimise conflicts with earlier third-party rights (although this is optional).
+Step 1: Conduct a search to determine if the mark is free to use and register to minimise conflicts with earlier third-party rights (although this is optional).

 Step 2: File your application, either on paper or electronically.
 It is cheaper to file the application electronically.
 There is also the option of using the EUIPO's Fast Track application process, which can be 50% faster than a regular application.
 A EUTM qualifies for the Fast Track service if the list of goods and services is selected from the EUIPO's Harmonised database, which contains pre-validated and pre-translated terms and payment is at the time of application.